mikaspar/CarND_Term2_Extended_Kalman_Filter/README.md

-# Extended Kalman Filter Project Starter Code
+# Extended Kalman Filter Project
 Self-Driving Car Engineer Nanodegree Program

-In this project you will utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
-Passing the project requires obtaining RMSE values that are lower than the tolerance outlined in the project rubric.
+In this project I utilized a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)

 This project includes source files included in folder src:

-* main.cpp  establishes the connection with simulator, reads out input data and writes the vehicle position estimateted by EKF
+* main.cpp -  establishes the connection with simulator, reads out input data and writes the vehicle position estimateted by EKF

 * FusionEKF.cpp - initializes and desribes the system states and covariances.
 Calls the prediction and update steps.